Federal & Curricular Programs

 The Parent Outreach Provider will survey parents about activities.
 All programs located at WCS will be part of the regular school meetings.
 Updates will be available for all faculty.

-Student Planner; notes to parent; school messenger phone calls; newsletters; school and county webpages.
+Student Planner; notes to families; school messenger phone calls; Seesaw (Elementary); LiveGrades; newsletters; school and county webpages.

 Webster County Board of Education